Tamed loops: A way to obtain finite loop results without UV divergences: Applications

 Now we turn to the loop of vector boson V (V=W,Z) shown in the first diagram of Fig. \ref{higgs1}.
 In unitary gauge, the corresponding superficial degree of divergence is increased to 4.
-The radiative corrections with these quartic divergences can be calculated in UV-free scheme, with
+The radiative corrections with these quartic divergences can be calculated, with

 where the symmetry factor $s_V$ is $s_V=$ 1, 2 for W, Z respectively.
 After integral, one has

 The top quark loop is shown in the second diagram of Fig. \ref{higgs1}, and the corresponding radiative correction is